Understanding Private Credit’s Attraction

 Since 2021, private credit has been the leading asset in private markets.

-One Great Point: When considering private credit or other asset class forms, weighing their differences and volatility is an imperative step before modifying one’s portfolio.
+One Great Point: When considering private credit or other asset classes, weighing their differences and volatility is an imperative step before allocating to them as part of a diversified portfolio.

 Source: J.P.
 Morgan